issp-center-dev/DCore/_sources/tutorial/square.txt

    $ dcore_check dmft_square.ini

-If X is not available or you prefer plotting in a file, use ``--output`` option to specify output file name
+If X window is not available or you prefer plotting in a file, use ``--output`` option to specify output file name

 .. code-block:: bash